RoboCop 2 (Arcade)

 Scene 00 (Intro Stage 1)

-All of the US and Euro / Asia sets start you off in the street, attempting to stop a crime in progress at a gun shop.
+All of the US and Euro / Asia sets start you off in the street, attempting to stop the crime in progress at Nick's Guns.
 However, the Japan set (0.11) includes two extra scenes that give a rundown on the events of the first film and lets the player go through the movie's climax.

 However, the scene data is still in the other sets and the story text has even been fully translated!
 Use the above stage select code and select Scene 00 or 01 to play them.